sharma-kk/sharma-kk.github.io/_pages/isro.md

     </div>
 </div>
 <div class="caption">
     Configuration of ISRO's Advanced Technology Vehicle (ATV) on which the DMRJ engine flow duct is mounted.
 Figure on the right shows an actual photo of the ATV during liftoff.
-Picture credits: [ISRO](https://www.isro.gov.in/ScramjetEngine.html)
+Picture credits: <a href="https://www.isro.gov.in/ScramjetEngine.html">ISRO</a>
 </div>

 #### 2. Payload adapter design for the PSLV